resilient-swarms/QDMeta_experiments/README.md

-# evolution and adaptation experiments on RHex robot and Rastrigin function
+# QD-Meta evolution and adaptation experiments on RHex robot and Rastrigin function

 This repository is used to conduct evolution and adaptation experiments with QD-Meta, a system for customising quality-diversity archives to a meta-objective.